 Intergroup relations is a contentious issue both inside and outside South Africa.
-Inside South Africa it has not only dominated political thinking for the past several decades but has also, to a greater or lesser extent, affected the day-to-day lives of all the country's inhabitants.
+Inside South Africa it has not only dominated political thinking for the past several decades but has also, to a greater or lesser extent, affected the day-today lives of all the country's inhabitants.
 Outside the country's borders, the issue of intergroup relations is used as a political football in the international arena.

-However, within the context of South Africa's plural society, the issue of intergroup relations offers the social scientist a unique and complex human laboratory, extending certain scientific challenges that are unequalled anywhere else in the world.
+However, within the context of South Africa's plural society, the intergroup relations issue offers the human scientist a unique and complex human laboratory, extending certain scientific challenges that are unequalled anywhere else in the world.
 If accepted, these challenges can provide a wealth of insights into intergroup relations that cannot be obtained from less complex situations.

-Scholars from a spectrum of disciplines recognized the urgency and complexity of the problem posed by intergroup relations, and responded to the challenge.
+Representatives of different human sciences disciplines recognized the urgency and complexity of the problem posed by intergroup relations, and responded to the challenge.
 This report of the Main Committee is therefore not merely a scientific analysis of intergroup relations in South Africa - it represents a comprehensive interdisciplinary attempt to address the intergroup relations issue in South Africa in all its facets in a scientifically accountable way.